| Title: | Regression Standardization for Causal Inference |

 None.
 Creates a plot as a side effect

-# see standardize_glm
+# see standardize_glm# see standardize_glm

-This is a plot
+This is a plot method for class "std_surv".

-## S3 method for class 'std_surv' plot( x, plot_ci = TRUE, ci_type = "plain", ci_level = 0.95, transform = NULL, contrast = NULL, reference = NULL, legendpos = "bottomleft", summary_fun = "summary_std_coxph", ... )
+## S3 method for class 'std_surv' plot( x, plot_ci = TRUE, ci_type = "plain", ci_level = 0.95, transform = NULL, contrast = NULL, reference = NULL, legendpos = "bottomleft", summary_fun = "summary_std_coxph", ... )## S3 method for class 'std_surv' plot( x, plot_ci = TRUE, ci_type = "plain", ci_level = 0.95, transform = NULL, contrast = NULL, reference = NULL, legendpos = "bottomleft", summary_fun = "summary_std_coxph", ... )

 x |